 They’re skeptical of strangers…

 But only out of loyalty to their own family.
 As a livestock dog, they learned to tend to their own flock and consider all others the enemy.
-The good news is that because of their size, most folks with an “once” on common sense won’t feel the need to “test” your Anatolian’s commitment to the family.
+The good news is that because of their size, most folks with an “ounce” of common sense won’t feel the need to “test” your Anatolian’s commitment to the family.

-Because at it’s core, the Anatolian Shepherd is a working dog, that was breed to be VERY smart and be able to FOLLOW directions.
-Making them pretty easy to train.
+Because at it’s core, the Anatolian Shepherd is a working dog, that was bred to be VERY smart and be able to FOLLOW directions.

 Which is a good thing…

 Because it’s one thing to have an “unruly” Pug jumping on your house guests and small children, it’s a totally different situation when your Anatolian Shepherd isn’t properly trained!
 Remember, this is a GIANT of a dog.

 While it’s generally going to be “impossible” to keep your Anatolian Shepherd from having a healthy wariness of strangers, proper training and socialization early in your Anatolian’s life can ensure that your Anatolian Shepherd puppy will grow up to be quite accepting of other pets, small children and strangers (once properly introduced).

 Exactly what any family would want of a BIG dog—one that will love and protect the family, while also being accepting of anyone that the family chooses to have over?
 We think so, which is why we love the Anatolian dog breed.

 The Anatolian Shepherd is a VERY large dog and is going to want to be able to stretch his legs out just about every day.
 So, if you live in a small apartment without a yard or are not able to take your Shepherd out for daily walks or trips to the local dog park, this probably isn’t the right dog for you.